-Portable X-ray fluorescence (XRF) is a method of positive material identification (PMI).
-It is a non-destructive semi-quantitative method to determine the chemical composition of a material.
-History has shown numerous industrial incidents have occurred as a result of inadvertent substitution of materials in piping systems, fittings, flanges, gaskets, bolting materials and other components.
+Portable X-ray fluorescence (XRF) is a method of positive material identification (PMI) which is a nondestructive semi-quantitative method that determines the chemical composition of a material.
+History shows numerous industrial incidents have occurred as a result of inadvertent substitution of materials in piping systems, fittings, flanges, gaskets, bolting materials and other components.
 PMI techniques can be implemented as a stand-alone program or as part of an API 578 Program to identify potentially rogue materials in high-risk systems to prevent catastrophic failures.

 Isotope based X-ray fluorescence (XRF)

 Technology cannot detect elements with an atomic number less than 22 (titanium)

 X-Ray Tube Based X-ray fluorescence (XRF)

 Technology cannot detect elements with an atomic number less than 22 (titanium), with exception of 5 elements: Mg, Al, Si, P, and S

 The principle of operation is that a source (isotope or x-ray) is used to generate a beam of low energy radiation to excite the material being examined.
 The analyzed material emits a characteristic radiation spectrum that is then analyzed to determine which elements are present and in what quantity.
 The instruments are small, lightweight, highly portable and deliver quick results in even the most demanding situations.

 What can portable XRF do?

 Be applied to QA/QC on new construction, maintenance activities, and existing equipment

 Verify a product chemistry conforms to the correct material standard, code and specifications